1,000+ Opportunities

 org ): Northern Saratoga, Warren and Washington Counties Unemployment in the Capital Region Dips to the Lowest Rate Since April 2023 Cost of Living (COLI) in Albany-Schenectady-Troy MSA Remains Higher than Peer Communities American Community Survey 5-Year Estimates (2020–2024) Released NYSERDA Clean Energy Communities Program Foreign-Born Population Increases in the Capital Region

-Based on current listing details, eligibility includes: Cities, towns, villages, and counties of New York State.
+According to the current listing, eligibility includes: Cities, towns, villages, and counties of New York State.
 Must own property or obtain climate change mitigation easement.
 Projects must include climate adaptation focus.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.